-It can be difficult to understand some of the terms used by the mental health and recovery communities.
+It can be difficult to understand some of the terms used by the mental health and recovery communities especially, what the differences are between drug dependence and drug addiction.
 Two terms that are often used interchangeably are dependence and addiction.
 Both these terms indicate that someone has developed a substance abuse disorder and they need to seek professional treatment.
 However, they aren’t quite the same thing.

-If you are struggling with your drug usage, you should reach out to a recovery professional for an assessment.
+If you are struggling with a Drug Dependence and Drug Addiction, you should reach out to a recovery professional for an assessment.
 They will determine the nature of your disorder and recommend the appropriate treatment.
 In this post, our Asheville rehabilitation experts will look at some of the ways in which addiction and dependence differ.

 Addiction tends to happen after prolonged misuse but some drugs can lead to addiction more quickly than others.
 When a person is addicted to a drug, they find it very difficult to function when it’s not in their system.
 They may act irrationally when they don’t have access to the drug and take risks in order to get it.
 As addiction progresses, individuals may forgo their usual activities because they’re using drugs, seeking drugs, or recovering from drug use.
 Even if their drug use is causing problems at home, school, or work, they won’t be able to stop.

 Both dependence and addiction can prevent an individual from living a normal life.
 However, dependent people may not experience intense cravings like those who are addicted.
 Still, they will feel the need to use drugs to mask certain feelings or improve their mood.